alexvidi/Azure-ETL-Project-Terraform-GitHubActions/README.md

 ### Best Practices Followed
 - All pipelines and data flows are version-controlled and documented.
-- Secrets and credentials are never stored in ADF directly; always retrieved from Azure Key Vault.
+- Secrets and credentials should not be stored directly in ADF.
+In this version they are configured in ADF; migration to Key Vault is planned.
 - Modular, reusable design for easy adaptation to new business requirements.

 ## Tools & Services Used